scrabbletank/farhome-rules/spacehome/rulesdoc.md

 > Arms the grenade.
 If dropped or the creature holding this is knocked unconscious the grenade will explode at the start of this creatures next turn.
 >
 > **Throw**
->- Damage: 1/2
+>- Damage: 0/3
 >- Damage Type: Heat
 >- Range: 5/10
->- Critical Effect: +1/0 wounds
+>- Critical Effect: +0/2 wounds
 >- Tags: _Penetrating_
 > Must be Armed before it can be thrown.
 Explodes in a 3x3 tile area centered on a tile in range.
 Throwing past the first range has a 50% chance to land 1 tile off from your target.
-Creatures make a Reflex or Toughness roll against 5 Enhanced dice.
+Creatures make a Reflex roll against 5 Enhanced dice.

 >**EMP Grenade**
 >- Loadout: 1